 This is a fantastic travel app that puts together a packing list based on your gender, destination, the duration of your trip, and the activities you plan to do.

-It also shows you the forecasted weather for the time you'll be there and you can add items to the list, as well as customize the amount of each item you'll need.
+It also shows you the forecasted weather for the time you'll be there and you can add items to the list, as well as customize the amount of each item you plan to pack.

 A premium version is available with more customization, but the free version is good enough for a single destination trip.

-Lounge Buddy - Helping You Wait for Your Flight in Comfort
+LOUNGE BUDDY // Wait for Your Flight in Luxury

 LoungeBuddy changed the way I feel about waiting for a flight.
 If you have to spend an extended period of time in an airport, you can use this free app to see a list of lounges with their locations, prices, and amenities.
 At the bottom of each page are reviews from other travelers, which can help you decide whether or not the lounge is worth the entry fee.